-March is designated as Epilepsy awareness month.
+March is designated as Epilepsy Awareness month in Canada.
 EYR supports awareness of epilepsy not only during this month but all year long.

 Epilepsy is still largely misunderstood in the general public and educating others about what epilepsy is can help in reducing the stigma attached to the condition.

 During this month our agency provides educational presentations on various topics to other organizations, clubs and schools within York Region.

 You can support epilepsy by wearing the colour lavender (including lavender ribbons or awareness bracelets) not only during this month, but all year long.
 Help us help others!

 One of the highlights of Epilepsy Awareness Month is Purple Day.